ht-sdks/consent-manager/README.md

 ajs_anonymous_id=%2239ee7ea5-b6d8-4174-b612-04e1ef3fa952
 ```

-You can override the default-generated anonymousID from the Segment snippet.
+You can override the default-generated anonymousID from the Hightouch snippet.

 ```javascript
 analytics.SNIPPET_VERSION = '4.13.2'